alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

 The rules for precursor chemicals also apply to products that include them unless:

-- the product is for medicinal use by humans (but ephedrine and pseudoephedrine are exceptions that always need an export licence)
+- the product is for medicinal use by humans (ephedrine and pseudoephedrine are exceptions to this that always need an export licence)
 - the precursor chemical can’t be easily used or extracted

 ###Tasks you need to complete